-I did some general research into this topic and found that the most frequently upgraded parts on carry guns are the barrel and the sights.
+I did some general research and wasn’t surprised to find that the most frequently upgraded parts on carry guns are the barrel and the sights.
 I conducted some general and informal surveys over a few weeks and came out with these results.

-The basic idea is that small guns are more difficult to fire due to their size and recoil characteristics.
-As far as carry guns go, we’re talking guns like the SIG P365, GLOCK G43, Smith & Wesson M&P Shield, and others of similar size.
+The basic idea is that smaller guns are more difficult to fire due to their size and recoil characteristics.
+As far as carry guns go, we’re talking guns like the SIG P365, FN Reflex, Springfield Hellcat, GLOCK 43, Smith & Wesson M&P Shield Plus, and others of similar size.
 Compact guns like the P320, G19, and others are in this category, but are comparatively large.

 Not all guns need upgraded sights.
-Most people I talked to who carried a GLOCKs swapped out the plastic standard sights for metallic ones, typically with night sight inserts.
+Most people I talked to who carried a GLOCK swapped out the standard sights for aftermarket sights, typically night sights.
 Most SIG owners were satisfied with the XRay night sights that come standard on most SIG models.
 M&P owners were split.
 Those guns come with metal sights, but not necessarily night sights.

 Is it necessary to upgrade the sights on a carry gun?
-I don’t know for sure, but most people I talked to seemed to think that it was a needed change.
+I’m not sure, but most people I talked to seemed to think that it was a needed change.

 Small semi-automatics are much more user-friendly, but still suffer in the accuracy department compared to their full-framed brothers just because they’re smaller and lighter with a short sight radius.
 This brings us to the barrel question.

-Many people see it as a bonus to upgrade the barrel on a carry gun to make it ‘match grade’ or more accurate than it was when it came from the factory.
-Many factory barrels are considered to be of good construction, but there’s still a burgeoning market for their replacement barrels.
+Many people see it as a bonus to upgrade the barrel on a carry gun to make it “match grade” or more accurate than it was when it came from the factory.
+Many factory barrels are considered to be of good construction, but there’s still a burgeoning market for aftermarket replacement barrels.

 Is it common to wear out the barrel on a carry gun?
-I would dare say that few people, if any, have ever successfully worn out a pistol barrel outside of high-volume practice and competition with hot ammo.
+I would dare say that few people, if any, have ever actually worn out a pistol barrel outside of high-volume practice and competition using hot ammo.

 Some competitors I know go through a pistol barrel every year and a rifle barrel every few months, but these guys are firing 50,000 to 100,000 rounds a year, which is more than many people even dry-fire their guns in a lifetime.

 They typically consider a barrel worn out when it stops producing a certain degree of accuracy at a given distance.
-The barrel itself isn’t necessarily useless, but where it may have once shot .5-inch groups for five shots, it now shoots 2-inches at the same distance.
-That accuracy is fine for most people, but not for people chasing points.
+The barrel itself isn’t necessarily useless, but while it may have once shot half-inch groups for five shots, it now shoots two inches at the same distance.
+That accuracy is still fine for most people, but not for people chasing points.

-If most people don’t ever wear out a handgun’s barrel, then I postulated to my victims that people are replacing factory barrels for one of two reasons: cosmetic preference or perceived advantage.
+If most people don’t ever wear out a handgun’s barrel, then I put it to my subjects that people are really only replacing factory barrels for one of two reasons: cosmetic preference or perceived advantage.

-“It looks cool” was a common response I got and that’s a valid answer considering that nobody likes ugly guns.
+“It looks cool” was a very common response I got and that’s a valid answer considering that nobody likes ugly guns.
 Threaded barrels are what I consider a functional upgrade.
-It is nice if they’re well made, but the added capability they offer is what’s most desirable.
-That said threaded barrels are a fashion statement for some these days and many people prefer the look.
+It’s nice if they’re well-made, of course, but the added capability of attaching a suppressor is what’s most desirable.
+That said, threaded barrels are a fashion statement for some and many people prefer the look.

-Why not threaded?
+Why not a threaded barrel?
 If I went that way, it wouldn’t have been a direct comparison.
-The threaded barrel adds some length and a bit of velocity and I wanted it to keep things as apples-to-apples as possible.
+The threaded barrel adds some extra length and a bit more velocity and I wanted to keep things as apples-to-apples as possible.

 The SIG factory barrel average of 11 tested loads was .97-inch at 15 yards, while the True Precision barrel averaged .81-inch.
 I did my chronograph testing for my SIG P365 MS article after I conducted my initial range testing, meaning that the gun at the time of testing for this article already had over 2,000 rounds through it.